-PHYSIOLOGY 1 Introduction to Human Physiology 4 UNITS - (UC:CSU) Lecture 3 hours.
-Laboratory 3 hours.
+PHYSIOLOGY 1 Introduction to Human Physiology 4 UNITS - (UC:CSU)

 Prerequisite: Anatomy 1 with a satisfactory grade or equivalent.
 Advisory: English 21 or equivalent.

 Students examine and learn the general principles of physiology with special emphasis upon the human body.